yo-han/HandleBar/README.md

 HandleBar is my first Python project and still in progress.
 The current master may or not be stable at this moment, it differs with the day.
 Comments, ideas or suggestions are welcome any time.

-## Goal ##
+## About ##
-Converting videos to an iTunes format with the correct metadata, cover and subtitles.
+HandleBar monitors directories for new video files.
+These video files are converted in a iTunes supported format using the HandbrakeCLI, tagged with the right metadata and artwork and copied to iTunes.
+If any can be found, subtitles are also added in the prefered language.
+All can be monitored using the webinterface.

 Check [HandleBarMenulet](https://github.com/yo-han/HandleBarMenulet) for a nice Cocoa menulet wrapper around this code.